 Other uses are as documented.

 The command behaves as documented.
-See ??? for how the VDU sequences are interpreted.
+See below for how the VDU sequences are interpreted.

 On console builds attempting to obtain the width of a string will fail with an error message.
 On GUI builds it will work as documented, but since there is only a single, fixed pitch font, the result is always eight times the number of characters in the string.